Top 6 Essential Oils For Acid Reflux Relief

 To deter acid reflux entirely, apply a drop of therapeutic-grade lavender old to the back of your tongue or add to hot water, or even your preferred herbal tea.
 For best results, ingest one of these methods directly after eating to improve your digestive process.

-2. A Natural Remedy for Acid Reflux, Lemon Oil
+2. A Natural Remedy for Acid Reflux is Lemon Oil

 Lemon oil has long been used for it antibacterial, anti-inflammatory, and antioxidant characteristics.
 An added bonus is that it tastes and smells good.
 This essential oil can destroy unwanted bacteria and help your body produce mucus which is your own natural defense against acid reflux and aid in soothing the symptoms and the prevention of stomach ulcers.